amazfish/amazfish.github.io/index.md

 ## Supported Devices

 There are 3 tiers of supported devices:

-### Gold

-These are devices I have, have tested, and will try not to break any functionality for any included:
+* Gold - These are devices I have, have tested, and will try not to break any functionality.
- * Amazfit Bip
- * Amazfit GTS
- * Amazfit GTR2
- * Pinetime InfiniTime
- * Bangle.js - [Android integration](https://www.espruino.com/Gadgetbridge) app should be installed

-### Silver

-These are devices which are properly implemented in the application, but I do not have and are tested by the community, and include:
+* Silver - These are devices which are properly implemented in the application, but I do not have and are tested by the community
- * Amazfit BipS
- * Amazfit Bip Lite
- * Amazfit GTS2

-I do not promise not to break functionality in these, but will fix where I can.

-### Bronze

-These are devices which use a protocol that is close to another supported device, and so is treated like that device.
+* Bronze - These are devices which use a protocol that is close to another supported device, and so is treated like that device.
 Your mileage may vary with these devices.
- * MiBand 2/3/4
- * Amazfit Cor

 ## Powered by KEXI